Food security in Malawi: History and background

 Since then, periodic droughts and floods have continued to affect Malawi.
 Between 1990 and 2006, there were 33 weather-related disasters, a rise from the 7 that occurred between 1970 and 1989, according to ActionAid.
-Malawi's economy is heavily agricultural; most people survive on their own harvest and sell the excess to make a small income.
+Malawi's economy is heavily agricultural; most people survive on their harvest and sell the excess to make income.
 The high number and increasing severity of droughts and floods since 1990 has affected much of the country's population—farmers had little ability to adapt to or recover from disasters, making them more vulnerable to future events, and the cycle of poverty and hunger worsened.
 From the early 1970s to 1994, the government subsidized hybrid maize growth.
 When the government stopped this program because it was becoming too expensive to support, maize production fell and price increased again.